Sinking Fund Plans

 In the end, the financial implications of each way of raising funds should be carefully considered by each owner’s corporation.

-The sinking fund plan must show how funds for particular expenses will be raised so all owners and prospective buyers are aware of their future liabilities and can plan their finances accordingly.
+The Capital Works Fund must show how funds for particular expenses will be raised so all owners and prospective buyers are aware of their future liabilities and can plan their finances accordingly.

-The owner’s corporation must make a resolution at each AGM for an amount to be credited into the sinking fund for the following 12 months and must levy each owner for their contribution.
+The owner’s corporation must make a resolution at each AGM for an amount to be credited into the Capital Works Fund for the following 12 months and must levy each owner for their contribution.

 Reimbursement of funds